XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 Connect your MIDI device with your iPad or iPhone

+XinematiX is designed for actual iPads and iPhones.
 Maybe you know already how to connect your MIDI device e.g. your keyboard with your iPad or iPhone for sending MIDI data to the XinematiX App and how to output the audio signals to your headphones or to your speakers.
 If not, you will find in the following some useful tips.

 Older iPad models and iPhones had two separate sockets, one of them for receiving MIDI data, the other for the output of audio signals.
 The latter was a 3.5 mm socket for accommodating an appropriate plug.
 The socket for receiving MIDI data had different forms and sizes.
 In this way one has or had to connect two different cables with matching plugs between keyboard and iPad/ iPhone respectively between iPad/ iPhone and headphone or speakers.